Ivy-chemutai/Code-Challenge-wk1-phase1/README.md

 #  Week 1 Code Challenge

 Welcome to the *Week 1 Code Challenge!*
-This project contains three beginner-friendly JavaScript programs focused on user interaction, basic calculations, and output via the browser or console.
+This project contains chaiCalculator, bodaFareCalculator, and mobileMoneyEstimator JavaScript programs focused on user interaction, basic calculations, and output via the browser or console.

 ---